mathjax/MathJax-docs/input/tex/extensions/mathtools.rst

     }
   };

-.. _tex-mathtools-multlinegap:
+.. _tex-mathtools-multline-gap:
-.. describe:: multlinegap: '1em'
+.. describe:: multline-gap: '1em'

    Horizontal space for multlined environments.
+Note that in version 3, this was :data:`multlinegap` without the dash.

 .. _tex-mathtools-multlined-pos:
 .. describe:: multlined-pos: 'c'

    Default alignment for multlined environments.

+.. _tex-mathtools-multlined-width:
+.. describe:: multlined-width: ''

+   The default width for miltlined environments.

 .. _tex-mathtools-firstline-afterskip:
 .. describe:: firstline-afterskip: ''